michael7101/Cyclistic-Case-Study/README.md

 **Notes:**
 * For casual there are 2225089 observations and for member there are 2687983 observations.

-**Adding New Columns "date", "month", "day", and "year" for each trip**
+**Adding New Columns "date", "month", "day", and "year" for each trip:**

 ```{r}
 all_trips$date <- as.Date(all_trips$started_at)